elzekool/talk-starting-with-progressive-webapps/slides.md

 ---
 # Why should you care?

+#### **Responsiveness**
-**Responsiveness**: Multiple items in the checklist are there to improve the user experience for your site.
+Multiple items in the checklist are there to improve the user experience for your site.
 When the user visits your site it is important that the user can interact with your site as soon as possible.

+#### **Offline/limited usage**
-**Offline/limited usage**: In a realistic world you don't always have good internet.
+In a realistic world you don't always have good internet.
 So your site users have the same.
 Ever had the experience of no internet when you had to show your ticket?

+#### **Engagement**
-**Engagement** By allowing your site to be added to the home screen and/or app drawer your visitor is more likely to visit your site again.
+By allowing your site to be added to the home screen and/or app drawer your visitor is more likely to visit your site again.

+---
+# Out of scope for this talk

+#### **Serving pages trough HTTPS**
+Ask your hosting provider for more assistance.
+If you host yourself, you can try using Let's Encrypt, it has a tool to auto create/add certificates for free.
+Caddy is a server that includes Let's Encrypt out of the box.
+A lot of techniques used in this talk work only on HTTPS (and localhost).

+#### **Pages are responsive on tablets & mobile devices**
+Use a correct `viewport` and implement media queries.
+A good starting point is using a CSS framework like `Bootstrap`, `Foundation`, `UIKit` (and many others...)

+#### **Site works cross-browser**
+Test your site in different browsers.
+Use sites like `Browerstack` or `Saucelabs` to test in browsers you don't have installed locally.
+You can use [http://browserl.ist/?defaults](http://browserl.ist/?defaults) to see a list of modern browsers you should support.

 ---
 # Service Worker